JSON-ms/www/docs/interface.md

 You can later use these enums seperated by commas (ex: enums.countries) as `items` value for supported types: `select`, `checkbox` and `radio`.

-Here's an example of a field using a enum:
+Here's an example of a field using an enum:

 ```yaml
       country: